MLeidel/CodeScriber/CSdoc.md

 ---

-## Tools menu external program names

-Names to go with run1 ... run4 which you set up in options.ini
-Default names are set in the `tags.js` file.
-Use the Options menu **Tags** to view the `tags.js` file and modify it.

-        var menu = {
-            run1: "GptGUI",
-            run2: "CSnips",
-            run3: "KSnip",
-            run4: "Reference"
-        };

----

 ## Bookmarking

 To bookmark a line in the code use **Ctrl-Click in the "gutter"** (where the line numbers are)